Levezze/e-commerce_rest_api/README.md

-# **E-Commerce Jewelry Store API**
+# **E-Commerce Store API**

 ## **Overview**

-This repository contains the source code for the REST API backend powering a modern e-commerce web application specializing in jewelry.
+This repository contains the source code for the REST API backend powering a modern e-commerce web application special for a future {secret} project.
 It provides a comprehensive set of endpoints for managing catalog items, user authentication and profiles, shopping carts, order processing, and administrative functions.

 Built with Node.js, Express, and TypeScript, this API prioritizes type safety, a clear and maintainable structure following domain-driven principles, and modern development practices.
 It utilizes PostgreSQL for data persistence and JWT for secure authentication.